Chorbat Valley: India–Pakistan conflicts

-But Leh held, reinforced by air and a tortuous mountain caravan from Himachal Pradesh.
-The Indian Army raised a local militia called the Nubra Guards under the command of 17-year old Chewang Rinchen, which reportedly blocked various passage routes to Leh.
+The fall of Leh to rebels was prevented by reinforcement through air and a tortuous mountain caravan from Himachal Pradesh.
+The Indian Army raised a local militia called the Nubra Guards under the command of Chewang Rinchen, which reportedly blocked various passage routes to Leh.
 The Gilgit Scouts were progressively pushed back beyond the line connecting the Chorbat La pass and Chalunka.
 The ceasefire line was established through these two points at the end of 1948.
 The entire Chorbat ilaqa came under the control of Pakistan.
-(Bogdang, never a part of the ilaqa, remained under Indian control.)
+Bogdang, never a part of the ilaqa, remained under Indian control.

 Under Pakistani control, Gilgit dominated Baltistan, and both regions were administered as non-descript "Northern Areas" by the Federal government of Pakistan.
 Chorbat was merged into the Khaplu niabat in this period.

 India and Pakistan fought two further wars over Kashmir.
 In the 1965 war, the region saw some action, but the two countries returned to status quo after the war.
-However, the Khan of Turtuk, Yagbo Mohammad Khan Kacho, was apparently looted by the Pakistani Army of his throne and other valuables.

 In the war of 1971, Rinchen's Nubra Guards, now part of the Ladakh Scouts, captured further areas of Chorbat.
 They first took a 18,620-foot peak overlooking Chalunka.
-The two companies of Karakoram Scouts defending Chalunka were overpowered and fled to Turtuk.
+The two companies of Karakoram Scouts defending Chalunka were overpowered and retreated to Turtuk.
 Turtuk was then taken in four days, followed by Tyakshi and Thang.
-The villagers were frightened at first, but Rinchen put them at ease.
+The villagers were frightened at first, but Rinchen reportedly alleviated their fears.